-When it comes to interview questions on AngularJS, these basic definitions really do take up a big portion of the whole picture.
+When it comes to AngularJS interview questions, these basic definitions do take up a big portion of the whole picture.
 However, it is very important to both know and be able to explain these basic, simple concepts in your own words.

-As I’ve mentioned in the answer to the previous question, expressions in Angular are used to bind data in HTML.
-The issue arises when we notice that the way that Angular uses expressions is very similar to that of Java’s.
+Expressions in Angular are used to bind data in HTML.
+The issue arises when we notice that the way that Angular uses expressions are very similar to that of Java’s.
 So how does one differentiate between the two?

 Question 5: Which browser is AngularJS not compatible with?

-Angular is compatible with all of the current web browsers.
+Angular is compatible with all current web browsers.

-Some of your AngualrJS interview questions might require you to compare and contrast certain specific Angular features.
+Some of your AngualrJS interview questions might require you to compare certain Angular features.
 It is best to keep these comparisons short and simple, rather than to go on and try to look like a know-it-all, yet fail miserably.

 ‘Link’ is used to produce a live view.
 What it does is that it takes the directives and blends them with the scope.

-The ‘compile’ function basically collects directives and alters certain DOM (Document Object Models) templates.
+The ‘compile’ function collects directives and alters certain DOM (Document Object Models) templates.